5-Ingredient Baked Feta Pasta Recipe

 When combined with hot, al dente pasta, the result is a rich, comforting dish that feels gourmet without the fuss.
 It’s the kind of recipe that works on a busy Tuesday night or at a dinner party with friends.

-Essential Ingredients for Baked Feta Pasta
+Key Ingredients That Make Baked Feta Pasta So Delicious

-1. Cherry or Grape Tomatoes
+Cherry or Grape Tomatoes

-2. Garlic Cloves
+Garlic Cloves

 3. Extra Virgin Olive Oil